IBM/aspera-cli/README.md

 ```

 > [!NOTE]
-> All command line examples provided in sections named **Tested commagit add nds for `_plugin_name_`** are tested during version validation.
+> All command line examples provided in sections named **Tested commands for `_plugin_name_`** are tested during version validation.

 ### First use

-Once installation is completed, you can proceed tos the first use with a demo server:
+Once installation is completed, you can proceed to the first use with a demo server:

 If you want to test with Aspera on Cloud, jump to section: [Wizard](#wizard).